 Adult Children At Home Help Sheet When adult children seek to return to their parents’ home, the request may be sudden and unexpected.
 You may have little time to consider whether you really like the idea, or to discuss how living arrangements might work.
 Having an adult child (and possibly their children too) suddenly sharing your house is not always easy and their behaviour may make things worse.
 Moving in with Family – this brochure from the Dispute Settlement Centre of Victoria offers free family meetings for older people and their families.

-Care For Your Assets is a guide for people considering moving in with family as they get older.
+Care for your assets (Revised edn 2017) is a guide for people considering moving in with family as they get older.
 Care for Your Assets: Money, Ageing & Family will help older people plan and secure their future interests.
 It covers topics such as making a family agreement, Centrelink and taxation implications and where to go for more information and advice.

 Financial abuse of older people by family members analyses the views and experiences of older people and their families, and shows older people need to be mindful of financial abuse.
 See also Seniors Rights Victoria and CPA Australia’s new Elder Financial Abuse Tools.